entroform/stack-up.js/README.md

 # stack-up.js

-# A simple javascript plugin to help you create cascading grid(s).
+# A simple javascript plugin to help you create cascading layout.

 ## Getting started